 2020-2021 Transportation Report

-District Transportation specialists transport students on a variety of rural and city routes with the majority of resources used from 6–9 a.m. for the morning routes and 2–6 p.m. for afternoon routes.
+District Transportation specialists transport students on various rural and city routes, with the majority of resources used from 6–9 a.m. for morning and 2–6 p.m. for afternoon routes.
 Additionally, they drive students on field trips and out-of-town activity trips.

-All districts throughout Wyoming assist one another in the maintenance of activity buses to support out-of-town activity trips.
+All districts throughout Wyoming assist one another in maintaining activity buses to support out-of-town activity trips.
 Most administrators/supervisors throughout the state are available by phone 24/7.

-Throughout these miles, safety is the drivers’ No. 1 priority with new drivers taking part in a training program that is one of the best in the tri-state area.
-This 40-hour comprehensive training package results in each driver obtaining a commercial drivers’ license with all necessary endorsements.
-In addition, drivers learn about CPR/first aid, defensive driving, special needs, discipline and a number of other subjects.
-All drivers receive an additional 24 hours of training every year
+Throughout these miles, safety is the drivers’ No. 1 priority, with new drivers taking part in a training program that is one of the best in the tri-state area.
+This 40-hour comprehensive training package results in each driver obtaining a commercial driver’s license with all necessary endorsements.
+In addition, drivers learn about CPR/first aid, defensive driving, special needs, discipline, and several other subjects.
+All drivers receive an additional 24 hours of training every year.

-Twice annually, school bus evacuation and emergency evacuation drills are conducted in order to provide the students and drivers with the knowledge and skill to know what to do in the event of an accident or emergency.
+- Twice annually, school bus evacuation and emergency evacuation drills are conducted to provide the students and drivers with the knowledge and skill to know what to do in the event of an accident or emergency.

 Transporting children to and from school is a job the CCSD Transportation Department takes very seriously.
-Our goal is to provide the most efficient, timely and safe service to our students.
+Our goal is to provide our students with the most efficient, timely, and safe service.